New College Lane: Description

 At the northwestern end of New College Lane is a junction with Catte Street, with the Sheldonian Theatre opposite.
 The main feature is the Bridge of Sighs, a covered bridge connecting two parts of Hertford College, which was completed in 1914 and attracts many tourists for the view.
-Also to the north is a small alley leading past some of the historic city wall to the Turf Tavern, a hidden but favourite public house for students and tourists.
+Also to the north is a small alley leading past some of the historic Oxford city wall to the Turf Tavern, a hidden but favourite public house for students and tourists.

 The lane has three bends as it winds its way between the surrounding colleges.
 There is a rear entrance to New College.
 The lane is largely surrounded by high stone walls, with few windows.
 Some good examples of gargoyles can be seen, a feature of Oxford college architecture.

 At its southeastern end, the lane continues as Queen's Lane, named after Queen's College to the south and west.
 There is a gate in the road at this point to prevent through traffic.